dave-nachman/agent-steps/README.md

 The return type annotation is used as the output schema for the LLM call.

+## Running workflows

-To run the pipeline, a Runtime is provided as context:
+To run the pipeline, a Runtime is provided as context, and then the root step is called as a normal function:

 ```python
 with Runtime():